 The Victorian era was one of enormous transformation for British industry and architecture.
 It was also during the Victorian era that window tax (a property tax based on the number of windows a house had) was abolished.

 This result was homes being built with more windows.
 The industrial revolution also brought plate-glass manufacturing techniques which made large, heavy windows more affordable.
 Victorian windows were predominantly of the ‘sash’ variety.
 Victorian sash windows did not open out on hinges in the same way as casement windows, but instead incorporated two or more panels which moved behind one another on tracks.

 If you’re the owner of a Victorian property, you’ll probably want windows that match the exterior of the building.

-How to Clean Victorian Windows
+How Do You Clean Victorian Windows?

 Ideally, windows should be cleaned twice a year – once in autumn, and once as part of your spring clean.
 Try to clean your windows when it’s cloudy, so the soapy water won’t dry out quickly and leave unsightly streaks on the glass.

 What cleaner should I use?

 Vinegar will leave your windows super shiny – and it’s safe and natural, too.
 It’ll break down any caked-on grime in seconds, leaving a gleaming surface that’ll give the window a new lease of life.